asyncapi/website/pages/docs/migration/migrating-to-v3.md

 ```

 ### New trait behavior
 Traits in v2 always replaced any duplicate properties that were defined both in traits and the associated object.
-This meant for example if the message traits defined headers and the message object did as well, only the message trait headers would be applied because it overwrote anything you wrote in the message object.
+This meant for example if the message traits defined headers and the message object did as well, only the message trait headers would be applied because it overwrote anything you wrote in the Message Object.

 In v3, this has now been changed so that main objects have a higher priority than what ever you define in traits.
 This applies to traits in both operation and message objects.